Use Word templates to create standardized documents

 What are 1:N, N:1, and N:N relationships?

-This screen requires an understanding of your Dynamics 365 data structure.
-Your Dynamics 365 administrator or customizer can provide information about entity relationships.
+This screen requires an understanding of your Customer Engagement apps data structure.
+Your Customer Engagement administrator or customizer can provide information about entity relationships.
 For admin content, see: Create and edit entity relationships.

 Here are some example relationships for the Account entity.